AlexHedley/blog/src/input/posts/movem-level-editor.md

 ---
 title: Movem Level Editor
+# lead:
 tags:
   - iOS
+  - swift
   - mac
   - movem
   - game
 author: AlexHedley
 # description:
 published: 2016-03-19
+# image:
+# imageattribution:
 ---

 I've been working a little more on my Movem port, and there are over 50 levels, so I thought I'd make a level editor, one to speed up creating the levels, one because it's flipped using the code from boxxle and two because I could then create my own levels.